gpeiris/Box-Plots/README.md

 # Box Plots
 This code presents the patient's treatment plan quality indicators (qi) as planned by Varian Eclipse.
 Each patient was planned 4 times: 3 with different Multi-Leaf Collimators (MLC) with leaf widths of 2.5mm, 5mm and 10mm; and the clinically accepted plan.
-There is currently data for two anatomical sites: Prostate and Lung.
+There is currently data for three anatomical sites: Prostate, Lung and Liver.

 ## Requirements
 For this code to work, you will need to provide a .csv file matching the format of the template provided.
-All volumes are in centimetres cubed [cc]
+All volumes are in centimetres cubed [cc].

+Python packages used are numpy, matplotlib and pandas.

+## Quality Indicators
+### Target Related Dose Metrics
+* PTV_DXX% - Percentage of the Planning Target Volume with XX% of dose
+* GTV_DXX% - Percentage of the Gross Target Volume with XX% of dose
+* CTV_DXX% - Percentage of the Clinical Target Volume with XX% of dose

+### Target Related Plan Metrics
+* Conformity Index (CI) - Volume of planned dose / planned target volume
+* Average Leaf Pair Opening (ALPO) - Average distance, in mm, between opposing leaf pairs during treatment
+* Monitor Units (MU/Gy) - Monitor Units per Gy of planned dose
+* Homogeneity Index (HI) - Uniformity of dose distribution across planned target volume, calculated as below:

+$$ HI = {PTV_D2 - PTV_D98} \over {Target Dose} $$

+### Organs-At-Risk Related Dose Metrics
+* OAR_VXXGy - Percentage of the OAR Volume with XXGy of dose
+* OAR_DXXcc - Volume of the OAR with XXGy of dose

 ## Bugs
 ...